jayanthns/fastapi-vibe-coding-template/README.md

 ## 13) VS Code tasks

 This repo includes `/.vscode/tasks.json` with common tasks (run server, tests, Docker, etc.).

-- Open the Command Palette → “Run Task” → pick a task.
+- Open the Command Palette → "Run Task" → pick a task.
 - Adjust or add tasks in `.vscode/tasks.json` as needed for your workflow.

 ## 14) Testing guidance